top of page

 Review the Solar System Warranty

-Check the solar warranty information to make sure you know how long the panels are covered and what’s included.
+Check the solar warranty information to ensure you know how long the panels and inverter are covered and what’s included.
 Some warranties may transfer to you as the new homeowner, while others might require extra steps.
-If the system is out of warranty, be prepared for any potential repair or replacement costs.
+If the system is out of warranty, be prepared for any potential repair or replacement costs—a common issue when inheriting an older system.

 Assess the Solar System’s Condition

-If the solar system is not brand new, you’ll want to get it inspected by a professional to assess its condition.
+If the solar system is not brand new, you'll want to get it inspected by a professional.
 Even if the panels are covered under warranty, you need to know whether the system is still performing at its best.
-This can help you avoid unexpected repair costs after buying a home with solar panels.
+This proactive assessment can help you avoid unexpected repair costs after buying a home with solar panels.

 Buying a Home with Solar Panels That Are Not Paid Off